This site uses technical (necessary) and analytics cookies.

 By continuing to browse, you agree to the use of cookies.

-The request for the tax code, to be submitted by completing the appropriate form, must be accompanied by a copy of an identity document and the reasons for the request.
+To request a Codice Fiscale, the appropriate form must be completed and submitted, along with a copy of an identification document and the reason for the request.

 To make an appointment and send your request, email: consolare.jerevan@esteri.it.